Every Person Is Unique

 Free In-Home Assessment

-If, after our conversation we feel comfortable and encouraged we can provide care, we schedule a no obligation, free of charge in-home assessment.
+If, after our conversation, if we feel comfortable and encouraged that we can provide care, we schedule a no-obligation, free of charge in-home assessment.
 During the assessment, we:

 - Learn about the place your loved one calls home

 - Assess your loved one and his or her care needs